kksgandhi/personal_site/AI takeover - lesson plan.md

  - What is your utility function?
 Would you change it?
  - The chess puzzles AI
  - AI will know how to hide
+ - Chimps made you a cage.
+How would you break out?
+	 - That one generated a radio signal
+ - There's no rule saying we have to make it...
+ - Exponential growth and the lily pad that takes over the pond
+ - Intelligence Quality
+ - Paperclip maximizers

 Naive reasons why AI would destroy the world
 --------------------------------------------